 Practice Areas: Antitrust & Competition, Class Certification, Damages, Financial Institutions, Regulatory Investigations

 Lorenzo Coppi is an Executive Vice President based in Compass Lexecon’s London and Brussels offices.
-He has nearly twenty years of experience in the application of economics to competition law cases and regulation.
+He has twenty years of experience in the application of economics to competition law cases and regulation.

 Having spent a number of years practicing in London and Washington, DC, Dr. Coppi has worked on a variety of EU, US, and UK mergers as well as on cases involving various allegations of anticompetitive practices under EU, US, and UK competition law, in litigation and regulatory settings.
 He has also testified in several international arbitrations.